- About the Diploma of Travel and Tourism

 |BIZ102FC Understanding People and Organisations

-The Diploma of Travel and Tourism is delivered online and through blended delivery at the Flight Centre Travel Academy premises located throughout:
+The Diploma of Travel and Tourism can be studied fully online or exclusively delivered at the Flight Centre Travel Academy premises located throughout:

 - Queensland (Brisbane)